0x1d00ffff/tokenpool/README.md

  - Every share is validated at least twice.
 See TODO at the top of handlePeerShareSubmit
  - Vardiff adjustment is broken because handleValidShare is using minerData.lastSubmittedSolutionTime (which is always null) to fill out share.timeToFind.
 This causes share.timeToFind=0 to be set for all shares - so getAverageSolutionTime skips over all shares and returns null.
+   - Setting a lower minimumShareDifficulty in pool.config.js seems to have no affect on a running pool.
+Probably related to above Vardiff issues.

 ## FORMATTING
  - run `npm run format`